FreshRSS/docker-freshrss/README.md

 # Dockerfile for FreshRSS

 This file is destined to configure a virtual environment for FreshRSS.
-It is based on Centos 6.
+It's based on Centos 6.

-**Please note it is only for developers or testing!**
+**Please note it's only for developers or testing!** It's assumed you know Docker and you have already install it on your computer.
+If it's not, please refer to [the official website](http://www.docker.com/).

-If you have some troubles to use this image, feel free to contact me at dev@marienfressinaud.fr.
+If you have troubles to use this image and **answer is NOT in this document**, feel free to contact me at dev@marienfressinaud.fr.